eaglezoli/obsidian/MAAP/Assessment Design & Feedback (EDM126)/Feedback – Assignment Brief.md

 5. Include information about the marking process (e.g., whether marking is anonymous).

 6. Add grade-related guidance showing what distinguishes a **distinction**, **merit**, and **pass**.

+7. Specify preferred format/platform for video.

+8. How will the 'pofessional presentation' be evaluated?
+The idea of a "clear demonstration" might need a bit of unpacking.

 ### Original